Don't Force Patients Off Opioids Abruptly, New Guidelines Say, Warning Of Severe Risks

 There remains "a huge gap" in research about how the policy shift away from opioids is affecting patient outcomes, says Tami Mark who's senior director of behavioral health financing and quality measurement at RTI International, a research institute based in North Carolina.

-A study published in The Journal of Substance Abuse Treatment earlier this year, co-authored by Mark, examined what happened to patients in Vermont's Medicaid program when they were tapered off high doses of opioids.
+Mark coauthored a study published in The Journal of Substance Abuse Treatment earlier this year which examined what happened to patients in Vermont's Medicaid program when they were tapered off high doses of opioids.

 About half of the patients who were discontinued later experienced an opioid-related hospitalization or emergency department visit.